-Besides opening up the game to a huge new selection of nationalities, factions, units and ships, No Peace Beyond the Line changed the game in a substantial way by letting players add Characters to their forces.
+Besides opening up the game to a huge new selection of nationalities, factions, units, and ships, the No Peace Beyond the Line expansion book has changed the game in a substantial way.
+One of the largest changes to the game is letting players add Characters to their Blood & Plunder forces.

 In Blood & Plunder Characters are special models or upgrades to models in your units that grant special abilities to your force, units or models.
 There are no less than 15 Characters to choose from in No Peace Beyond the Line but before we look at each one individually I want to address two common mistakes that I made and I’ve seen other people make in relation to Characters.

 Fighting Men vs Hostages & Advisors – Rules & Things to Consider

 The first thing to remember when using Fighting Men Characters is the cost listed in the book is the additional cost on top of the cost of the model you’re upgrading.
 I’m not sure why it’s easy to miss because it’s right there in the book but you’re only “upgrading” a model you already purchased by paying those additional points for a Grizzled Veteran or a Reformado.
 This isn’t a sneaky way to get an additional Veteran Freebooter for only 3 points!
 The Hostages & Advisors are different and they have their own separate models and have no cost beyond what’s listed in the book.

 The other important thing to consider when building a force including Characters is that each unit can only take one Command Point per turn, not per activation.
 Many of the Characters have special Command Points that are usually limited to one or two actions, but if you have several characters and a commander, you can easily get more Command Points in your force than you have units and at that point you won’t be able to use all those Command Points that you’ve paid for!
 This rule is found in the core rulebook and while it wasn’t really important when that book was first released, it’s an important rule to remember when using these new game mechanics in No Peace Beyond the Line.